18 Reasons Trader Joe’s Became a Cult Phenomenon — and Made a Fortune

 Want to Work There?
 You’d Better Be Nice.

-According to interviews with ex-employees by both Thrillist and Time, both cite the importance of having a good attitude to work at Trader Joe’s.
+Ex-employees told Thrillist about the importance of having a good attitude to work at Trader Joe’s.
 But that means only the ones that are really happy with their job stay on board, since those who think the workplace culture exists in a happy bubble are likely to leave.

 Listen to the Bells